Skip to main content

 A piece of nature in the concrete jungle

-When Berlin buds and blossoms.
-Environmentally-conscious inhabitants of the city are growing high-quality organic fruit and vegetables in parks and on vacant plots, thereby creating an awareness for the way produce is sourced and how it is grown in the middle of the city: urban gardening has been a trend in the capital for quite some time.
+It's green and sprouting in Berlin.
+Environmentally conscious residents of the city are growing organic fruit and vegetables in parks and on brownfield sites, creating an understanding of the origin and cultivation of food in the centre of the city: urban gardening has long since become a trend in the capital.

 Allmende-Kontor